nyu-database-design/course-materials/slides/mongodb-setup.md

 --

-- Download and install [MongoDB's official shell](https://www.mongodb.com/try/download/shell) client, which you can run from the command line of your own machine.
+- Download and install `mongosh`, [MongoDB's official shell](https://www.mongodb.com/try/download/shell) client, which you can run from the command line of your own machine.

 --